PlummersSoftwareLLC/Primes/PrimeJava/solution_2/README.md

 ![Parallelism](https://img.shields.io/badge/Parallel-no-green)
 ![Bit count](https://img.shields.io/badge/Bits-1-green)

 *This implementation follows the original implementation by Dave and uses BitSet rather than arrays.
-Performance is lower compared to arrays but we are no longer limited to `Integer.MAX_VALUE - 2` (Requested array size exceeds VM limit).*
+Single threaded performance is slower compared to arrays but we are no longer limited to `Integer.MAX_VALUE - 2` (Requested array size exceeds VM limit).*

 ## Run instructions